JustSomeBrosDoingScience/SCIENCE/CS38010/08-employment-law.md

 * Dismissal for *not* being a member of a trade union
 * and many more...

+###Redundancy
+Dismissals because of redundancy occur when an employer no longer needs people to do their jobs.
+In most cases employees will be entitled to compensation based on their age, salary and years of service.
+The law lays down the minimum level of compensation, but it is typical for employers to pay more than this.

+If the employer is intending to make 20 or more employees redundant over a period of 90 or less, the employees (or their representatives) have a right to be consulted.

+There are two definitions of redundancy in British law.
+For the purposes of entitlement to compensation, redundancy occurs when an employee is dismissed because the employer no longer needs employees to do that job in that place.

+In determining the right to consultation, however, redundancy is defined as occurring when the dismissal for a reason or reasons not relating to the individual employee.

+It is common practise to use a stack based system when making employees redundant (LIFO), this is acceptable to unions and courts.

+Dismissal for redundancy can easily become unfair dismissal if individuals are selected for redundancy in some other way (as with anything else).

 ####Constructive Dismissal
 A fundamental breach, by the employer, of an employee's contract of employment, which effectively indicates that the employer no longer intends to be bound by it.